 Gili Air Villas (2 bedrooms or more)

 These villas below only have two bedrooms or more.
-But some of the villas listed above also come with one-bedroom, two-bedroom or more options as well, so make sure to check them out also.
+But some of the villas listed in our guide in other sections also come with one-bedroom, two-bedroom or more options as well, so make sure to check them out also.

 Luxury Hotels For Less